-Plan the Japan trip of a lifetime through Kyoto, Hakone (and Mount Fuji!), Osaka, and of course, Tokyo.
-Follow this 1 week Japan itinerary, and youβll get a taste of the countryβs culture, food, cities and landscapes, and youβll leave craving more!
+Plan the Japan trip of a lifetime through Kyoto, Hakone (Mount Fuji), Osaka, and of course, Tokyo.
+This is exactly how we spent one week in Japan on our first visit.
+You’ll get a taste of the country’s culture, food, cities and landscapes, and you’ll leave craving more!

 Use these jumps to navigate to a specific day, or keep scrolling to read the full itinerary.